imarc/ops/README.md

 With a little configuration, Ops allows you to run a custom container beside the shared services.
 Ops' `project` subcommands deal with project specific compose commands.
-Running `ops project start` within a project directory will load a `docker-compose.ops.yml` file.
+Running `ops project start` within a project directory will load a `ops-compose.yml` file.
 The compose files that are loaded can be configured with the `OPS_COMPOSE_FILE` option.

-Here is generic docker-compose.ops.yml file:
+Here is a generic ops-compose.yml file:

     version: '2'